kletobias/p2022/_projects/the-math-behind-br-stepping-the-weights.md

     while 64553.68328966276 is the optimal value for the intercept.

-The function `hw` is a generic univariate linear regression function, that makes the code more reproducible.
+The function `hw` is a generic univariate linear regression function that makes the code more reproducible.